Skip to content

 Application List

-In the Application List, you can view the application information created under the integration of various application frameworks.
+In the Application List, you can view information about applications created under various integrated application frameworks.

 Concepts